jlbellier/Coursera/Data_Science/Cours_05_Reproducible_Research/Semaine_01/README.md

     1. ***.html format*** : this format is markdown format
     2. ***.pdf format*** : this file is created from .Rmd file using MikTex package, which provides ${\LaTeX}$ outlook.

+ * ***Ploting practice files***
+ The files are related to plooting practice exercices.
+The outputs are under .html and .pdf format, and the graphs are also saved in pdf format.